Garbage, Recycling, Composting

 Garbage Collection Requirements

-- Waste and large items must be placed at the curb between 5:00 am and 7:00 am on the day of collection only.
+- Waste and large items must be placed at the curb prior to 7:00 am on the day of collection only.

 - Residents are allowed one bag of garbage (maximum 26” x 36”) per household per week.